data-interview-essential/interview/doc/SQL/SQLBasic.md

      ```

 7. **Window Functions**:

+   Window functions are powerful tools in SQL that allow you to perform calculations across a set of rows that are somehow related to the current row.
+These functions can be incredibly useful for analytics and data processing tasks.
+Here are some of the most common window functions in SQL:

+   1. **ROW_NUMBER()**: Assigns a unique sequential integer to rows within a partition of a result    set, starting at 1 for the first row in each partition.

+   2. **RANK()**: Assigns a rank to each row within a partition of a result set, with gaps in the  ranking for tied rows.

+   3. **DENSE_RANK()**: Similar to `RANK()`, but without gaps in the ranking for tied rows.
+Consecutive rank values are assigned in the event of ties.

+   4. **NTILE(n)**: Divides the rows in an ordered partition into `n` approximately equal groups.  `NTILE` assigns a bucket number to each row for grouping purposes.

+   5. **LEAD(value, [offset], [default])**: Returns the value of the specified column in a row that   is a certain number of rows after the current row within the partition.
+If there is no such row,  an optional default value can be returned.

+   6. **LAG(value, [offset], [default])**: Similar to `LEAD()`, but returns the value of the    specified column in a row that is a certain number of rows before the current row within the    partition.

+   7. **FIRST_VALUE(column)**: Returns the first value in an ordered set of values in the window   frame.

+   8. **LAST_VALUE(column)**: Returns the last value in an ordered set of values in the window frame.
+Note that proper use of `LAST_VALUE` may require specific frame specification due to its default   window frame behavior.

+   9. **SUM(column)**: Calculates the sum of the specified column for each row in the window frame.

+   10. **AVG(column)**: Calculates the average of the specified column for each row in the window  frame.

+   11. **MIN(column)**: Finds the minimum value of the specified column for each row in the window    frame.

+   12. **MAX(column)**: Finds the maximum value of the specified column for each row in the window    frame.

+   13. **COUNT(column)**: Counts the rows in the window frame.
+If a specific column is provided, it   counts the non-NULL values in that column.

+   These window functions can be used with the `OVER()` clause, which defines how the rows are  partitioned and ordered for the calculation.
+The `OVER()` clause can include `PARTITION BY` to   divide the result set into partitions where the window function is applied, and `ORDER BY` to  specify the order within each partition.
    - **Example #1**: Rank users based on their scores.
      ```sql
      SELECT name, score, RANK() OVER (ORDER BY score DESC)